Rykka/farbtastic/README.md

 Farbtastic provides the ability to pass in other options beyond a callback.
 The possible options are:

-* callback: The callback as described previously.
+* callback: the callback as described previously
+* color: set color at begining
-* height: The height of the widget.
+* height: the height of the widget
-* width: The width of the widget.
+* width: the width of the widget

 An example usage would be `$(placeholder).farbtastic({ callback: "#color2", width: 150 })`.